IQSS/dataverse/doc/sphinx-guides/source/admin/integrations.rst

 GitHub
 ++++++

-GitHub can be integrated with a Dataverse installaion in multiple ways.
+GitHub can be integrated with a Dataverse installation in multiple ways.

 One Dataverse integration is implemented via a Dataverse Uploader GitHub Action.
 It is a reusable, composite workflow for uploading a git repository or subdirectory into a dataset on a target Dataverse installation.
 The action is customizable, allowing users to choose to replace a dataset, add to the dataset, publish it or leave it as a draft version in the Dataverse installation.
 The action provides some metadata to the dataset, such as the origin GitHub repository, and it preserves the directory tree structure.